dotnet/docs/docs/framework/winforms/controls/how-to-use-the-spring-property-interactively-in-a-statusstrip.md

 ---
-title: "How to: Use the Spring Property Interactively in a StatusStrip | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Use the Spring Property Interactively in a StatusStrip" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"